Quantum subspace alignment for domain adaptation: Classical subspace alignment

-where the target aligned matrix $A = P_{s} M_{\ast} P_{t}^{T}$~\cite{fernando2013unsupervised}.
+where the target aligned matrix $A = P_{s} M_{\ast} P_{t}^{T}$.

-After aligning the subspaces, the classifier can be applied to obtain the target data labels $y_{t}$.
-The local classifier such as the nearest-neighbor algorithm can be performed on $\hat{X}_{a}$ and $\hat{X}_{t}$ to predict the target labels $y_{t}$~\cite{gutin2002traveling}.
-In addition, the global classifier such as the support vector machine (SVM) can be trained on $\mathcal{D}_{s}$ and transferred to $\mathcal{D}_{t}$ to classify $y_{t}$ with the matrix $A$~\cite{cortes1995support}.
+After aligning the subspaces, the classifier can be invoked to obtain the target data labels $Y_{t}$.
+In general, two different types of classifiers can be utilized to accomplish the target label prediction.
+The local classifier such as the nearest-neighbor algorithm~\cite{gutin2002traveling} can be performed on $\hat{X}_{a}$, $\hat{X}_{t}$ to predict the target labels $Y_{t}$.
+In addition, the global classifier such as the support vector machine (SVM)~\cite{cortes1995support} can also be utilized to predict the $Y_{t}$ with the similarity function $sim(x_{s}, x_{t})$.